CoinCloudGuy/CoinCloud/CoinCloudDownloader/README.md

 ## Install.
 Go into the `Releases`-folder, than choose the folder with version that you want to download (`Newest Version` will always contain the most up-to-date version) and download the runnable jar-file named `CoinCloudDownloader {version} {state}(runnable).jar`.
 Once The download is complete, you only need to install the java `jre 8` (or higher).
 ## How to use?
 _The following text is also available as an image.
-See_ `CoinCloudBundle.png` _in the parent directory._
+See_ `CoinCloudBundle.png` _in the folder, that this folder is contained in._

 Once you start the CoinCloud Downloader you'll see 2 fields.